Color confinement, chiral symmetry breaking, and catalytic effect induced by monopole and instanton creations: Introduction

-First, we add one pair of monopole and anti-monopole with the magnetic charges in the QCD vacuum of the quenched SU(3) by applying the monopole creation operator to the vacuum~\cite{DiGH3}.
-We increase the number of monopoles and antimonopoles by varying the monopole and antimonopole magnetic charges and generate QCD vacua.
-Second, we calculate the eigenvalues and eigenvectors of the overlap Dirac operator using the normal vacua and the vacua with the added monopoles and anti-monopoles.
-Finally, we compute observables using eigenvalues and eigenvectors and quantitatively evaluate the effects of the monopoles and instantons on the observables by comparing them with the predictions.
+First, we add one pair of monopole and anti-monopole with the magnetic charges to the SU(3) gauge field configurations in the quenched approximation of QCD, by applying the monopole creation operator to the vacuum~\cite{DiGH3}.
+We increase the number of monopoles and anti-monopoles in the configurations by varying the monopole and anti-monopole magnetic charges.
+We generate the normal configurations and the configurations to which the monopoles and anti-monopoles are added and investigate the effects of the additional monopoles and anti-monopoles on the long monopole loops and color confinement.

+Second, we calculate the eigenvalues and eigenvectors of the overlap Dirac operator using the normal configurations and the configurations with the added monopoles and anti-monopoles.
+We compute observables using eigenvalues and eigenvectors and demonstrate the quantitative relations among the number density of the instantons and anti-instantons, chiral condensate, light quark masses, decay constants, and light meson masses.
+Finally, we ascertain the quantitative relations by comparing them with the predictions.

-In the previous research~\cite{DiGH3,Hasegawa2}, we found that the added monopole with a magnetic charge of +1 and anti-monopole with a magnetic charge of -1 make one instanton or anti-instanton.
-The value of the chiral condensate, which is an order parameter of symmetry breaking, is defined as a negative number and decreases in direct proportion to the square root of the number density of the instantons and anti-instantons.
-The light quark masses increase in direct proportion to the square root of the number density of the instantons and anti-instantons.
-The masses and decay constants of the pion and kaon increase in direct proportion to the one-fourth root of the number density of instantons and anti-instantons.
-We analytically estimated the catalytic effect on the charged pion using these outcomes as input values.
-The lifetime of the charged pion becomes shorter than the experimental result because the decay width of the charged pion becomes wider with increasing number density of instantons and anti-instantons.
-We have confirmed that these results are consistent with the predictions.
+In the previous research, we found the following quantitative relations~\cite{DiGH3,Hasegawa2}. \begin{enumerate} \item The added monopole with a magnetic charge of +1 and anti-monopole with a magnetic charge of -1 make one instanton or anti-instanton.

+\item The value of the chiral condensate, which is an order parameter of symmetry breaking, is defined as a negative number and decreases in direct proportion to the square root of the number density of the instantons and anti-instantons.

+\item The light quark masses increase in direct proportion to the square root of the number density of the instantons and anti-instantons.

+\item The masses and decay constants of the pion and kaon increase in direct proportion to the one-fourth root of the number density of the instantons and anti-instantons.

+\item We analytically estimated the catalytic effect of the monopoles and instantons on the charged pion using these outcomes as input values.
+The lifetime of the charged pion becomes shorter than the experimental result because the decay width of the charged pion becomes wider with increasing number density of the instantons and anti-instantons. \end{enumerate} We have confirmed that these results are consistent with the predictions.
+However, we performed simulations using one lattice of volume $V = 18^{3}\times32$ and parameter $\beta = 6.0522$ for the lattice spacing and obtained these outcomes.

+In this research, we generate and use various types of configurations from low to finite temperatures and improve the previous study.
+We first analyze the number density of the long monopole loops.